ben842002/kana-seito-defense/README.md

 ## Upcoming Game Features
 1. 2x Speed Option
 2. Input File Mode (Player can make their own file of any language and import it)
+3. Hiragana Word Search - Implement using Trie (Prefix and/or Suffix Trees)